Char216/DHSProjects/README.md

 Meow!

-I'm Charlotte Tham, a student currently studying in Dunman High School.

-I'm using GitHub for school projects, at least for now.
+I'm Charlotte Tham, a student currently studying in Dunman High School and I'm using GitHub for school projects, at least for now.

 I like: